AndreeeasN/pp3-doubletake/README.md

 ## User stories

 - As a user, I want to:
+  - Play a simple yet humoristic multiplayer game of words
-  - Easily navigate through menus with minimal effort
+  - Be able to easily navigate through menus with minimal effort
-  - Receive clear visual feedback when entering inputs
+  - Receive clear visual feedback when interacting with the terminal
-  - See what came before my answer after finishing a round
+  - See what other people have answered after finishing each round
   - Look at finished chains to see what my past contributions led up to
   - See if any new chains have been finished since last time I played